Free Initial Assessment

 Lifetime gifts

 Any assets you give away to loved ones are exempt from inheritance tax if you live for at least seven years after you have made the gifts.
-Gifts with a value up to £3,000 in any one tax year are inheritance tax free even if you die within seven years of making them.
+Gifts with a value up to £3,000 in any one tax year are inheritance tax-free even if you die within seven years of making them.
 Some gifts are free from inheritance tax in all circumstances.
-No IHT is payable on gifts to spouses and civil partners, and you can give £5,000 to your child for their wedding.
+No IHT is payable on gifts to spouses and civil partners, and you can gift £5,000 to your child for their wedding.
 Gifts to political parties and charities are also free from IHT.

 4